 Variable Definition LM_PROJECT LM_PROJECT's value (up to 30 characters) is logged in the report log file and later reported on by FlexNet Manager.
 It can also be used to RESERVE, INCLUDE, and so on licenses with PROJECT.
 For example: RESERVE 1 f1 PROJECT airplane The variable is read upon the license server's initial connection with the FlexEnabled client and is reread for each job, enabling you to update the variable value as needed on a job-to-job basis.
 However, the value with which a job initiates remains in effect for the duration of that job.
 You cannot modify this value mid-job.
 Note • This feature requires that the FlexEnabled client be built with FlexNet Publisher 5.0 or later and that the vendor daemon be built with FlexNet Publisher 7.0 or later.
 LM_SERVER_HIGHEST_FD Used to set the highest file descriptor value, above which the license server will not access.
 LM_UTIL_CASE_SENSITIVE Used by the FlexLM utilities.
 If set to 1, the utilities process license file lines as case sensitive.
 By default, this variable is set to 0; license files are treated as case insensitive.
 This environment variable is applicable only when the license server, itself, has been configured by your software publisher to treat license files in a case sensitive manner.
 TCP_NODELAY Improves license server performance when processing license requests.
 Set to 1 to enable performance enhancements.
 Use with caution: when enabled it may cause an increase in network traffic.
+Set TCP_NODELAY as System variables when setting the service to start at power up using Imtools.
+FNP_IP_ENV Improves the performance while checking out a license.
+When this environment variable value is set to 1, the hostname resolution function calls are bypassed and the performance is improved.
+FNP_IP_PRIORITY Decides the IP priority for hostname resolution.
+By default IPv4 address resolution is used, if this resolution fails then it attempts for the IPv6 address resolution.
+Set FNP_IP_PRIORITY = '6' to use the IPv6 addresses resolution, if this resolution fails then it attempts for the default IPv4 address resolution.

-Chapter 24: Environment Variables Environment Variables
+Chapter 24 Environment Variables